Patients within 6 weeks of COVID treatment are at highest risk of black fungus: Expert

 He cautioned that giving cold oxygen directly from cylinders could be very dangerous for patients.

 "Giving cold oxygen directly from the cylinder is very dangerous.
-Using a mask for 2-3 weeks could be a setting for the development of black fungus.
 Anti-fungal drug Posaconazole can be given to high-risk individuals to reduce incidents of black fungus," added Dr Chandra.

+On the issue of masks, Dr Chandra said, "Prolonged use of masks to be discouraged as any cloth mask kept in a damp place with prolonged use may catch fungus.
+Cloth masks should be washed every day and N95 masks preferably discarded after five uses.
+Rotatory use of masks preferred that is, keep one mask for every day of the week and rotate them again.

 Cases of 'black fungus' infection are being reported in several parts of the country.
 States like Rajasthan, Gujarat, Punjab, Haryana, Karnataka, Odisha, Telangana and Tamil Nadu have already declared it a 'notifiable' disease under the Epidemic Diseases Act, thereby making it mandatory to report every Mucormycosis case to the state government.